GiorgioZacharo/AccelSeeker/README.md

     The Selection phase takes place where a subset of the initial set of potential candidates for acceleration are selected, so that their cumulative speedup is maximized and their cumulative area does not exceed a user-defined area budget.

-# Usage

-	cd h264_ir_orig

-	./run_sys_aw.sh

-This script invokes the AccelSeeker Analysis passes and generates the files needed to construct the final Merit/Cost estimation.
-The files generated are: FCI.txt  IO.txt  LA.txt

-        ./generate_accelcands_list.sh

-This script generates the Merit/Cost (MC) file along with the implementation of the Overlappping rule in the final Merit/Cost/Indexes (MCI) file.
-The files generated are: MCI.txt  MC.txt

-The MCI.txt file will be used by the exact selection algorithm in order to select the subsets of the AccelSeeker candidates list that maximize Merit (Speedup) under various Costs (Area budgets or HW resources).

-To delete all data files use:

-        scripts/delete_all_data_files.sh

 ** Modifications are needed to comply for every benchmark. **